chiefmurph/MAUC/README.md

 Easiest way to stay up to speed?
 Sync (Github Desktop) or Pull (Rstudio) often.

-Or...

-## Or Don't Participate
+## ... or Don't Participate

 If you only want to use the code on this site for ideas, no problem, it's open source.
-In that case,
+In that case

-clone to your desktop,
+* clone to your desktop
-don't worry about branches if
-you don't want to,
+* don't worry about branches if you don't want to
-and enjoy.

-Be courteous and give credit where credit is due.
+* be courteous and give credit where credit is due
+* enjoy!

 This code is distributed under GPL 2.

 #### Branches